microsoft/vsts-cordova-tasks/README.md

 2. Copy openssl.exe into the Tasks/DecryptFile folder in a local copy of this repository before uploading the task to the build server.

 ##Cordova Build Task Usage
 After uploading to your collection you can find the Cordova build task under the Build category when creating build definitions.
 The task uses [taco-team-build](http://github.com/Microsoft/taco-team-build) and inherits its ability to dynamically acquire the appropriate version of Cordova.
+It automatically adds the platform you specify so there is no need to call additional Cordova CLI commands if your plugins are checked in with your project.

 Build options are as follows:

 1. **Platform**: Cordova platform to build.
 Valid options include android, ios, windows, and wp8.
 2. **Configuration**: debug or release